HeardLibrary/workshops/OnlineProfiles/README.md

 ##Best Practices
 *Crowd sourced at workshop.*

-*  15 different options - which one to use?
-Find the best ones and recommend them to the community.
+*  many different options - which one to use? do some research and find the best ones for you, or the the most used in your community.
-*  features are different...how do you choose? categorize and recommend.
 *  keep it up to date... don't procrastinate!
 *  CV vs Profile? generate a CV from a profile?
 *  be selective to what you include on these profiles.
 *  Keep a master list from which you can pull for these profiles.
-*  consistency...
+*  consistency
 *  Advanced Planning
 *  look at examples before diving in.
+*  Use DOIs
+*  upload content -- be careful of copyright.
 *  Copyright...
 Manuscript vs published pdf.
-*  Use DOIs
-*  upload contnet -- be careful of copyright.